Dekeypetey40/Element-Duel/README.md

 ## Bugs

 ## Solved bugs
   - My compare elements function did not work as it should and was not adding 5 to the player who had an advantageous element.
-This was largely due to the fact that I had called two functions multiple times.
+This was largely due to the fact that I had called two different functions twice.
 Once this was fixed the game worked as it should.
   - When I reformatted my HTML file to be easier to read and then tried to adapt my js file to it the game ceased to function as it should.
 I undid all my changes and redid the process, checking everything was working with each change I made.
 This process resulted with the desired effect.